netbootxyz/netboot.xyz-docs/docs/kb/hardware/synology.md

 ## Conclusion

-You have successfully installed netboot.xyz on your Synology NAS using Docker.
+You have successfully installed netboot.xyz on your Synology NAS using Container Manager.
 You can now use netboot.xyz to manage and boot various operating systems over the network.